moffzilla/ansible-docker/README.md

       'ansible-playbook ec2_module.yml -vvvv --user=ubuntu'

     Wait for the plays to complete

+  4.1) Deploy an Atomic host ( useful for testing OpenShift Origins containerized )

+      'export AWS_ACCESS_KEY_ID=[your key]'

+      'export AWS_SECRET_ACCESS_KEY=[your secret]'

+      'ansible-playbook ec2_module-openshift.yml -vvvv --user=fedora'

+    Wait for the plays to complete

+    If you want to test containerized run OpenShift origins increase the size of the Logical Volume by login and running

+	'lvextend -l +100%FREE atomicos/docker-root-lv'

+    You can test you have enough size by pulling the OpenShift docker image

+	'docker pull openshift/origin'

    5) To terminate any AWS Instance created
     (it requires you to have installed aws cli)